 VERED product candidate.
 VERED is an innovative 5% encapsulated benzoyl peroxide topical formulation, or E-BPO 5%, under development for the treatment of rosacea.
-To our knowledge, VERED is the first product candidate to contain encapsulated benzoyl peroxide, and we believe VERED, if approved, has the potential to redefine the standard of care for the treatment of rosacea.
+To our knowledge, VERED is the first product candidate to contain encapsulated benzoyl peroxide and is designed to be tolerable and more effective than currently marketed rosacea drugs.
 In 2012, we completed a Phase II trial for VERED in the United States that demonstrated statistically significant improvements compared to the control vehicle in achieving the IGA success co-primary endpoint (p=0.0013) and in reducing papulopustular-lesions based on the percentage change in the inflammatory lesion count from baseline at week 12 (p=0.02).
 Moreover, the safety of VERED was similar to that of the vehicle.
 We expect to utilize the FDA's 505(b)(2) regulatory pathway in seeking approval of VERED and therefore intend to rely in part on data from studies that we have not conducted or sponsored and for which we have not obtained a right of reference in support of an NDA.